ibm-cloud-docs/Cloudant/documents/creating-a-document.md

 # Creating a document
 {: #create-document}

-The steps shown here demonstrate how to create a document.
+The steps that are shown here demonstrate how to create a document.

 1. Send a `POST` request with the document's JSON content to create a document.